Improve productivity while working from home using these easy yet effective hacks

 11. Keep your workplace tidy and save time

 You might discover that you are the type of person who collects a lot of things and keeps them close to you.
-But have you tried to arrange these items in a logical and pleasing manner?
-It’s one of the best hacks for remote work.

 Books, pencils, pens, old printed guides, and so on surround you and your main tool, your computer.
-But what about items that you never find?
-How much time do you spend looking for various items?

 Put all of your pens, scissors, rulers, sharpeners, staplers, and so on in appropriate containers like this one or drawers.

-Installing a compact organizer box under the table is a space-saving solution.
-If the floor space is limited and the table is therefore smaller than usual, the organizer box may not fit under the table.
+If your floor space is limited and your table is therefore smaller than usual, this organizer box may not fit under the table.

 Consider a smaller wall shelf where you can place all of the necessary home office items without taking up any floor space.